mahozad/vectors/README.md

 It seems that browsers do NOT (yet) support mesh gradients

+To reference files from other wikipedia languages prefix its name with the language code.
+For example [[fa:logo.svg]].
+See [this help page](https://en.wikipedia.org/wiki/Help:Interlanguage_links) for more info

 SVGs could be cleaned with [this tool](https://github.com/RazrFalcon/svgcleaner)

 For information about how to be a graphic contributor on wikipedia refer [here](https://en.wikipedia.org/wiki/Wikipedia:Graphics_Lab)